-4.1 Every Head of Service shall be responsible for all orders issued on their behalf.
+- 4.1 Every Head of Service shall be responsible for all orders issued on their behalf. - 4.2 Official orders shall be issued for all work, goods or services to be supplied to the Council except for supplies of public utility services, for periodical payments such as rent or rates, for petty cash purchases or such other exceptions as the Chief Finance Officer may approve. - 4.3 All orders shall be made using the prescribed on-line procurement system by the Chief Finance Officer.
+In certain exceptions, standards order forms may be used, with the agreement of the Chief Finance Officer. - 4.4 Orders shall indicate clearly the nature and quantity of the works, goods or services required and any contract, estimate and authorisation relating thereto. - 4.5 All copies of orders shall show the cost centre involved and the estimated amount chargeable. - 4.6 All orders shall be raised via the purchase order system in accordance with procedures approved by Chief Finance Officer.

-- 4.2 Official orders shall be issued for all work, goods or services to be supplied to the Council except for supplies of public utility services, for periodical payments such as rent or rates, for petty cash purchases or such other exceptions as the Chief Finance Officer may approve. - 4.3 All orders shall be made on standard order forms or using the prescribed on-line procurement system approved by the Chief Finance Officer.
-No other form or order shall be used. - 4.4 Orders shall indicate clearly the nature and quantity of the works, goods or services required and any contract, estimate and authorisation relating thereto. - 4.5 All copies of orders shall show the cost centre involved and the estimated amount chargeable. - 4.6 All orders shall be raised via the purchase order system in accordance with procedures approved by Chief Finance Officer. - 4.7 All manual orders shall bear the personal signature of a Head of Service or other authorised officer, in accordance with the Scheme of Delegations. - 4.8 All electronic orders shall be authorised on-line by a Head of Service or other authorised officer, in accordance with the Scheme of Delegations. - 4.9 Before authorising an order, the Head of Service or authorised officer shall be satisfied, by means of competitive quotations or otherwise, that it will obtain the best value for the price to be paid and that the order complies with the Contract Procedure Rules.
+- 4.7 All manual orders shall bear the personal signature of a Head of Service or other authorised officer, in accordance with the Scheme of Delegations. - 4.8 All electronic orders shall be authorised on-line by a Head of Service or other authorised officer, in accordance with the Scheme of Delegations. - 4.9 Before authorising an order, the Head of Service or authorised officer shall be satisfied, by means of competitive quotations or otherwise, that it will obtain the best value for the price to be paid and that the order complies with the Contract Procedure Rules.